 Residential certified real estate appraiser means any person who holds a current, valid license issued by the board to appraise one to four residential units, without regard to transaction value or complexity, and perform appraisals of other types of real estate having a transaction value of two hundred fifty thousand dollars or less.
 This includes the appraisal of vacant or unimproved land that is utilized for one to four family residential units.

-Examination Criteria - The education and testing requirements for a license as a Residential Certified Real Estate Appraiser must be satisfied prior to submission of the application for experience review.
+Examination Criteria - The education and experience review for a license as a Residential Certified Real Estate Appraiser must be satisfied prior to submission of the application for testing.
 Candidates must successfully complete the Residential Certified Appraiser Examination with a passing score of 75%.
 Click on the following link to register, with PSI, for the exam: http://www.psiexams.com.